 When you have already learned a foreign language, you know how to recognize a plateau and what to do about it.
 Deana’s tip (and one that we wholeheartedly endorse at ESL) is to spend time in language immersion.
 By immersing yourself in the language you are learning, you will force your brain to work harder and will receive more stimulus in the language you are learning.

 If it is not possible to place yourself in immersion, there are other ways of dealing with a language learning plateau.
 From experience, you will know what works.

 More benefits than you may expect

-> When you can think in the grammar of another language, you have already developed your brain in ways that monoglots have not.
+When you can think in the grammar of another language, you have already developed your brain in ways that monoglots have not.
 Research on bilingual children has shown that bilingual people face logical reasoning challenges differently.
-This article has much more on the cognitive advantages of bilingual people, including improved reasoning and a greater resistance to Alzheimer’s disease.
+Bilingual peoples have many more cognitive advantages, including improved reasoning and greater resistance to Alzheimer’s disease.

-> The long-term benefits of multilingualism (including better job prospects) are well-documented, but for the truly motivated, learning a first foreign language is just the start of a lifelong journey.
+The long-term benefits of multilingualism (including better job prospects) are well-documented, but for the truly motivated, learning a first foreign language is just the start of a lifelong journey.